Tabata is a type of HIIT training that claims to burn as many calories as an hour-long run. But how does it work?

 - Do NOT forget to cool down, just because you’ve completed a shorter workout doesn't mean you should be skipping on your cool down.

-Whether you're stuck inside because of the weather or you just can't get to the gym, you still want to get your workout done.
+When you're stuck inside, it can feel frustrating not being able to work out.
 Try this super effective home workout that requires no equipment and will be sure to get your heart rate up and get your engines burning!